how to plant vegetable seeds

 When transplanting your tomato seedlings outside, make sure you choose an area with full sun exposure (at least 8 hours a day) as tomatoes need lots of sunlight for optimal growth.
 Make sure the soil is well drained and enriched with compost or other organic matter prior to planting – this will help ensure healthy roots.
 If necessary, stake your plants when they reach 12 inches tall so they don’t fall over from wind or heavy fruit production later on in the season.

-Lettuce seeds - direct seeding
+lettuce seeds - direct seeding

 2. Lettuce seeds